Human trafficking in Indonesia: Overview in 2008

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017 and 2023.

+In 2023, the Organised Crime Index gave the country a score of 7.5 out of 10 for human trafficking, noting an increase in the scale of the crime, and the particular vulnerability of Myanmars living in the country.

 Sex trafficking

 Sex trafficking in Indonesia is a common problem.
-Indonesian and foreign women and girls have been forced into prostitution in brothels and homes and been physically and psychologically abused..
+Indonesian and foreign women and girls have been forced into prostitution in brothels and homes and been physically and psychologically abused.

-Prosecution
+Prosecution (2008)

 The Indonesian government demonstrated increased efforts to combat trafficking in persons for commercial sexual exploitation in 2007 and implement its April 2007 comprehensive anti-trafficking law.
 Through that new law, Indonesia prohibits all forms of trafficking in persons, prescribing penalties of three to 15 years’ imprisonment.
 These penalties are sufficiently stringent and commensurate with those prescribed for other grave crimes, such as rape.
 Police and prosecutors began using the new anti-trafficking law during the reporting period; however, other laws were still used in cases pending widespread implementation of the new law.
 For the second year in a row, law enforcement efforts against traffickers increased in 2007 over 2006: arrests increased 77 percent from 142 to 252, prosecutions increased 94 percent from 56 to 109, and convictions increased 27 percent from 36 to 46.
 These law enforcement actions were mainly against traffickers for commercial sexual exploitation.
 The average sentence given to convicted trafficking offenders was 45 months.